EdwardAstill/sectiony/documentation/creating sections.md

 To create a hollow section, simply add multiple contours to the geometry.
 Set `hollow=True` for internal voids.

+**Important:** Holes are automatically clipped to only subtract from regions where they intersect with solid material.
+This means:
+- Property calculations only subtract the portion of holes that overlap with solids
+- Visualizations only show holes where they actually intersect solids
+- Holes that extend beyond solid boundaries are automatically trimmed

 ```python
 # Outer contour (defined as above)
 outer_contour = Contour(segments=..., hollow=False)